AO Research Institute Davos’s purpose

 AO Research Institute Davos goals

-- Contribute to high quality applied preclinical research and development (exploratory and translational) focused towards clinical applications/solutions.
+- Contribute high-quality applied preclinical research and development (exploratory and translational) focused on clinical solutions and applications.

-- Investigate and improve the performance of surgical procedures, devices, and substances.
+- Investigate and improve the performance of materials, biologics, and devices for surgical procedures and treatments.

-- Foster a close relationship with the AO medical community, academic societies, and universities.
+- Foster a close relationship with the AO network, academic societies, and universities.

 - Exploratory applied preclinical research is fundamental research, to solve major clinical problems over an extended timeframe (over ten years).